3astbeast/RedTail-Toolbar/README.md

 ## Overview

-RedTail Toolbar installs a persistent toolbar row at the top of your chart with quick-access buttons for NinjaTrader's drawing tools, plus built-in chart utilities like a lag timer, ATR display, break even button, pan mode, indicator visibility manager, and drawing management controls.
-It also includes 6 custom drawing tools that extend NinjaTrader's default toolset with features commonly found in platforms like TradingView.
+RedTail Toolbar installs a persistent toolbar row at the top of your chart with quick-access buttons for NinjaTrader's drawing tools, plus built-in chart utilities like a lag timer, ATR display, break even button, pan mode, indicator visibility manager, command center, screenshot button, timeframe switcher, and drawing management controls.
+It also includes 7 custom drawing tools that extend NinjaTrader's default toolset with features commonly found in platforms like TradingView.

 ---